Revizto

-Revizto (from the Latin revisto meaning visual check) is a software company based in Lausanne.
+Revizto, founded in 2008, is a software company based in Lausanne.
 It is named after its signature product, a cloud-based collaboration software platform designed for BIM collaboration, supporting both 3D and 2D workflows.

 The Revizto platform enables users to communicate and to collaborate with all project stakeholders within a single software environment.

-Revizto was founded in 2008 by Arman Gukasyan as Vizerra.
 Its software technologies have been used by multiple organizations, including the City Government of Barcelona and the XXII Olympic Winter Games Organizing Committee.

-Locations

-Revizto SA, headquartered in Lausanne, Switzerland, is the parent company.
 Its operational subsidiary companies include Revizto Pty Ltd in Australia, Revizto, LLC in Armenia, 3DreamTeam Inc in Americas, and Revizto R&D GmbH in Germany.

+History

+Revizto was founded in 2008 by Arman Gukasyan as Vizerra.

 In 2015, Revizto moved its headquarters from Silicon Valley, California to Lausanne, Switzerland.

 Software

 Overview

 Revizto was introduced in 2011.
 Originally, it was a viewing and filtering tool, but later developed into a component of technology stack.
 Its cloud hub aggregates 2D and 3D project data, providing issue tracking, VR, clash detection, and comprehensive mobile device support.

 Revizto converts Autodesk Revit BIMs and Trimble SketchUp models into interactive 3D environments with tools for collaboration and issue tracking platform.

 Revizto is a cross-platform software that runs on 64-bit Windows, macOS, iOS and Android platforms.